sap flow explained....

 xylem structure and radial patterns of sap flow

-The East 30 Sensors HPV sap flow sensors have 3 measurement points along the temperature needle.
-These three points can characterise patterns of sap flow in the outer, middle and inner portions of sapwood, and can improve our understanding of vascular transport in plants.
+The Implexx Sap Flow Sensor has up to 5 measurement points along the temperature needle.
+These five measurement points can characterise patterns of sap flow from the outer to the inner portions of sapwood and can improve our understanding of vascular transport in plants.

 How differential patterns of sap flow across these portions of sapwood varies between species, and in response to environmental variables and ecological interactions, can be studied with sap flow sensors.